Sports-Roster-Data/womens-college-basketball/README.md

 This project was supervised and edited by Derek Willis, lecturer in data and computational journalism.

 The original roster information is drawn from team websites, mostly via [scrapers written in Python](https://github.com/dwillis/wbb/blob/master/ncaa/rosters.py).
 That information has been augmented by individual research and editing.
 For example, a transfer player's high school may not be noted on her current team, but it could be found on her previous team's roster.
+Team information comes from [the NCAA](https://stats.ncaa.org/rankings?academic_year=2023&sport_code=WBB).

 The roster data in this repository has been cleaned and standardized by student contributors using R; a description of that process and the code is available in [this RMarkdown Notebook](cleaning.Rmd).
 Some basic exploratory analysis can be seen in [this notebook](exploration.Rmd).